Comparing Rover Group (ROVR) & Its Peers

 Insider and Institutional Ownership

 78.8% of Rover Group shares are held by institutional investors.
 Comparatively, 55.0% of shares of all “Personal services” companies are held by institutional investors.
-22.9% of shares of all “Personal services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+22.9% of shares of all “Personal services” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a summary of recent recommendations for Rover Group and its peers, as reported by MarketBeat.
+This is a summary of current recommendations for Rover Group and its competitors, as reported by MarketBeat.com.

 |Sell Ratings